 Positive reinforcement-based trainers never use positive punishment, right?
 At least we certainly try not to.
 But it can sneak into our training all the same.

-Punishment, in learning theory, means that a behavior decreases after the addition or removal of a stimulus.
+Punishment, in behavior analysis, means that a behavior decreases after the addition or removal of a stimulus.
 In positive punishment (the addition case), the stimulus is undesirable in some way.
 It gets added after the dog’s behavior, and that behavior decreases in the future.
 Some examples of that kind of stimulus would be kicking the dog, jerking its collar, shocking it, or startling it with a loud noise.
 You can see why positive reinforcement-based trainers seek not to use positive punishment.

 In contrast, in negative punishment, the stimulus involved is desirable (appetitive).
 It gets taken away after the dog’s behavior, and that behavior decreases in the future.
 Examples of negative punishment are pulling the treat away from the dog’s mouth if she lunges for it, and leaving the room if a puppy plays too roughly.
 (Here are more examples of the processes of operant learning.)

 In positive reinforcement-based training, we try to use only negative punishment.
 But even negative punishment can be unfair to the dog sometimes, as I explain in this post.
 Not only that, but it’s possible to slide straight into positive punishment inadvertently from negative punishment.
 Or sometimes we don’t notice a punishing stimulus that is having an effect.